-The Academic & Client Technologies (ACT) group consists of a Director, an Assistant Director, a Manager for Learning Spaces, a Manager for Tier1 Support Services, three Tier1 Support Agents, nine Tier2 Support Agents, and two Tier3 Support Agents.
-ACT also employs approximately seventy student workers.
+The Academic & Client Technologies (ACT) group consists of a Director, an Assistant Director, a Manager for Learning Spaces, a Manager for Tier1 Support Services, five Tier1 Support Agents, ten Tier2 Support Agents, and two Tier3 Support Agents.
+ACT also employs approximately thirty student workers.
 ACT supports the use of available technologies to enhance and support instruction and research.
 ACT maintains University Computer Labs by providing software, hardware, documentation, and specialized cleaning services.
-ACT also provides technology support for faculty, staff, and students across campus, including system analysis, troubleshooting and resolution, new purchase consultation, and software site licensing.
+ACT also provides technical support for faculty, staff, and students across campus, including system analysis, troubleshooting and resolution, new purchase consultation, and software site licensing.

 The Director of ACT is Will Hoffert.

 He is assisted by the Assistant Director, John Woodard.

 The Tier1 services of ITS include the IT Helpdesk, Technology Checkout, & Lab Patrol.
 The staff and their areas of responsibility are as follows:

 Tier2 is made up of technical support individuals housed in the administrative and academic departments of the University.
 The staff and their areas of responsibility are as follows:

 - Service Area 1 - Kendrick Manlove, Peyton Woodward

 - Service Area 2 - Chris Robbins, Nathan Rizk